Kris Bryant Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in MLB.
+- The Phillies pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 5.10 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.99).

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (20 total, one per game).
+- Phillies pitchers combine to allow 21 total home runs at a clip of one per game (to rank 13th in the league).

-- Nola (1-2) takes the mound for the Phillies in his fifth start of the season.
-He has a 5.91 ERA in 21 1/3 innings pitched, with 19 strikeouts.
+- Sanchez gets the call to start for the Phillies, his first this season.

-- In his last time out on Sunday against the Cincinnati Reds, the right-hander went six innings, allowing two earned runs while surrendering five hits.
+- When he last appeared on Saturday, Oct.
+1, the 26-year-old southpaw came out of the bullpen and went three innings against the Washington Nationals.

 © 2023 Data Skrive.
 All rights reserved.